kalusinghrao07/DocumentManagement/README.md.txt

 step 2 - run the command for update-database in package manager console.

-step 3 - run the project
+step 3 - run the project.

-step 4 - use test as username and password for login
+step 4 - use test as username and password for login.

+step 5 - enter name, address and browse file and click on upload button.

+step 6 - After successfully save show below in list.